wp-plugins/simple-drop-cap/readme.txt

 == Description ==

 This plugin helps you transform the first letter of a word into a drop cap simply by surrounding the word with shortcode [dropcap].
-If you don't know what a drop cap is please read [this article] (http://en.wikipedia.org/wiki/Initial " this article") from wikipedia.
+If you don't know what a drop cap is please read [this article](http://en.wikipedia.org/wiki/Initial) from Wikipedia.

 = How to use this plugin: =